NINE-J/NINE-J/README.md

 - ⚡ Fun fact: ...
 -->

-✨ I'm a front-end developer.

-🚀🚀🚀
+<p align="center">🚀🚀🚀 <br>
 I majored in visual design and was building a career as a web designer.
-Now, I'm falling for the charm of development and developing it step by step.
+Now, I'm falling for the charm of development and developing it step by step.</p>

-If I have a small goal... 😁
+<p align="center">If I have a small goal... 😁<br>
-My goal is to grow up so that I am not ashamed of introducing myself as a developer!
+My goal is to grow up so that I am not ashamed of introducing myself as a developer!</p>

 ---

+🌱 I’m currently learning front-end development.
+🔭 I'm looking for a job.